 If the float gets stuck, it won’t be able to regulate and shut off the gas stored inside the carburetor bowl.
 Because of this, gas can continue to flow and run out of the carburetor.
 You can take your carburetor apart to identify and fix the reason why your float is stuck.

-If you are not mechanically inclined, I recommend you having your lawn mower repair shop repair the stuck float.
+If you are not mechanically inclined, I recommend you have your lawn mower repair shop repair the stuck float.
 If you want to attempt cleaning your own carb, check out my carburetor cleaning instructions here.

 Stuck Float Needle

 Inspect the carburetor needle.
 The needle helps get gas flowing to the bowl along with the help of the float.
 Sometimes the needle will become stuck.

 You can try using a soft mallet or the handle end of your hammer and gently hit the side of the carburetor to try to free the needle.
 This may work a time or two, but it will be a short-term fix.
 You will eventually need to rebuild your carburetor.

 2. Cub Cadet is Leaking Gas from the Fuel Lines

 Starting at the fuel tank, follow your fuel lines and check for fuel leaks.
 If the lines are dry and cracked, they need to be replaced.
 An area on the fuel lines to take a good look at is the area where the hose is secured with a hose clamp.